pouya-eghbali/meteor-autoform-materialize/README.md

 > **Shiny Modals** Want forms in modals?
 See [mozfet:meteor-autoform-materialize-modals](https://github.com/mozfet/meteor-autoform-materialize-modals).

+## History
+Version 5.0.0 contains breaking changes to DatePicker and TimePicker.
+Please see []()

+See [history.md](/history.md) for an overview of changes per version.

 ## Compatability

-Version 4.0.13 of this package was manual smoke tested in Playground 5.0.0 with:
+Version 5.0.0 of this package was manual smoke tested in Playground 5.1.1 with:
 + macOS Majave v10.14.1
 + Chrome v62.0.3497.81 (Official Build) (64-bit)
 + Meteor v1.8.1